The Shonkin Sag in central Montana is one of the most spectacular

 Not long ago a railway ran along a portion of the Sag.
 The

 tiny town of Montague was located on the railway.
-That
+The railway was

-Apart from the lakes and other curiosities, what most strike the
+Apart from the lakes and other curiosities, what usually strike the

 visitor are the huge cliffs up to 570 ft high (173 m) along the